 3 Tips for Accessorizing Your Home

-As I always say, “Your home is your sanctuary,” so when designing and creating spaces within your home I always consider the functionality of each space and what it is used for daily and incorporate what you are most passionate about.
-I am a strong believer that beautiful serene surroundings are an important part of living every day with intention.
+As I always say, “Your home is your sanctuary,” so when designing and creating spaces within your home, I always consider the functionality of each space and what it is used for daily and incorporate what you are most passionate about.
+I believe that beautiful serene surroundings are an important part of living every day with intention.
 It is more important now more than ever to create a sense of calm and peacefulness throughout your home.
 One of my favorite ways to do that is by accessorizing.

 TIP NO. 1 – COMPLEMENT PIECES WITH SCALE AND SIZE